-Male hypogonadism is a clinical syndrome that results from a failure of the testes to produce physiologic amounts of testosterone due to disruption at one or more levels of the hypothalamicpituitary-testicular axis.1 The syndrome can result in low testosterone levels, clinical symptoms (sexual, somatic and psychological) and impaired spermatogenesis.2 There is extensive evidence to support testosterone replacement therapy (TRT) for men with hypogonadism. ^{1, 3, 4, 5, 6, 7, 8} The intranasal route is increasingly employed for systemic drug delivery because it allows for lower doses due to avoidance of first-pass liver metabolism.^{9, 10} TNG is a nasal TRT whose safety and efficacy has been reported.11 Allergic rhinitis (AR) is one of the most common adult diseases, affecting between 10% and 30% of the population.^{12, 13} Nasal inflammation, as might occur with seasonal allergies, as well as decongestant medications to treat AR, could potentially affect absorption of testosterone from TNG.
+Male hypogonadism is a clinical syndrome that results from a failure of the testes to produce physiological amounts of testosterone due to disruption at one or more levels of the hypothalamic-pituitary-testicular axis.
+The syndrome can result in low testosterone levels, clinical symptoms (sexual, somatic, and psychological), and impaired spermatogenesis.
+There is extensive evidence to support testosterone replacement therapy (TRT) for men with hypogonadism.
+1,3-8

+The intranasal route is increasingly employed for systemic drug delivery because it allows for lower doses due to avoidance of first-pass liver metabolism.^{9,10} Testosterone nasal gel (TNG) is a nasal TRT whose safety and efficacy has been reported.11 Allergic rhinitis (AR) is one of the most common adult diseases, affecting between 10% and 30% of the population.
+12,13 Nasal inflammation, as might occur with seasonal allergies, as well as decongestant medications to treat AR, could potentially affect absorption of testosterone from TNG.
 Two clinical studies in AR subjects treated with TNG are reported here.
-First, a Phase 1 fasting, 3-group/3-period, randomized sequence (i.e. Latin Square) crossover pharmacokinetic study determined the impact of nasal inflammation on the absorption and bioavailability of testosterone from TNG and assessed drug-drug interactions of TNG when symptomatic patients were also treated with a common nasal decongestant, oxymetazoline.
-An allergy challenge chamber (ACC) was used.^{14, 15} Second, results of safety and efficacy from a previously reported Phase 3 study in hypogonadal men were stratified relative to medical history of AR and the two groups were compared.11
+First, a phase 1 fasting, three-group/ three-period, randomized sequence (i.e., Latin square) crossover pharmacokinetic (PK) study determined the impact of nasal inflammation on the absorption and bioavailability of testosterone from TNG and assessed drug-drug interactions of TNG when symptomatic patients were also treated with a common nasal decongestant, oxymetazoline.
+An allergy challenge chamber (ACC) was used.
+14,15 Second, results of safety and efficacy from a previously reported phase 3 study in hypogonadal men were stratified relative to medical history of AR and the two groups were compared.
+11 tions in compliance with Good Clinical Practice Guidelines.
+Each subject signed an informed consent form before initiation of study procedures.